KDT84/kdt-website-project/README.md

 # PERSONAL WEBSITE

-This website is intended for school purposes.
+This website is intended for school purposes and future use as well.
-This website tells a story about my personal including the following:
+This website tells a story about my personal life including the following:

 -Work
 -Skills